-The High School Leadership Program has three levels of achievement: blood and/or platelet donation, volunteerism and donor recruitment.
-Students can work to achieve the following levels of recognition:
+The High School Leadership Program has two levels of achievement.
+Students can work to achieve the following rewards:

 Yes!
 You can enroll to participate in the High School Leadership Program at any point during your high school career.
 You can choose to work toward the volunteer and donor recruitment requirements until you have reached the minimum age requirement for donation.

 Yes.
 Any donation procedure is eligible to qualify as part of the program.
 Whole blood and platelet donations will count as one (1) unit toward your three (3) needed donations.
 Double red cell donations will count as two (2) units toward your three (3) needed donations.

 Yes.
 Any blood, platelet or double red cell donations made through the Red Cross after January 1, 2013 can be reported as an achievement, regardless of when you joined the program.